Day 1 Arrive Lima

 - 1 Breakfast, 1 Lunch, 1 Dinner

-Rising once again at dawn, we have a quick snack before boarding the catamarans to explore the western end of the lake in the hope of an encounter with Giant Otters.
-After a late breakfast we explore some of the rainforest trails with our knowledgeable resident naturalist guide.
-As we walk, the forest will be brought to life as our guide explains the ecology of the rainforest and its diverse flora and fauna.
-We return for lunch, and then have an optional rest for those wanting to escape the early afternoon heat.
+Rising once again at dawn, have a quick snack before boarding the catamarans to explore the western end of the lake in the hope of an encounter with Giant Otters.
+After a late breakfast explore some of the rainforest trails with your knowledgeable resident naturalist guide.
+As you walk, the forest will be brought to life as your guide explains the ecology of the rainforest and its diverse flora and fauna.
+Return to the lodge for lunch, and then have an optional rest for those wanting to escape the early afternoon heat.
 For those still full of energy, there is an option to independently explore some of the forest trails.
-In the cooler late afternoon we will once again board the catamaran to explore the eastern end of the lake, and hopefully experience a spectacular sunset over the lake before returning to the lodge for dinner.
+In the cooler late afternoon you will once again board the catamaran to explore the eastern end of the lake, and hopefully experience a spectacular sunset over the lake before returning to the lodge for dinner.
 After dinner, there is a final chance to look for Black Caiman on the lake, or to go on a short night hike through the forest.

 Day 5 Fly to Cusco